TianningWang/hellotrt/chp1/README.md

 ./bin/exec
 ```
 # attention
-The path which the engine file saved at should be fixed accroding to your computer
+The path which the engine file saved should be fixed accroding to your computer